microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 The user can also scroll vertically with the mouse wheel and scroll bar as long as the ScrollableHeight property is strictly positive.

-### ScrollingView.IgnoredInputKind property
+### ScrollView.IgnoredInputKinds property
 Gets or sets the kinds of user input the control does not respond to.
 Defaults to None.

 Each input kind affects both scrolling and zooming capabilities.
 For instance, if the Pen flag is included, the user can no longer scroll nor zoom using the pen.

-### ScrollingView.HorizontalScrollChainMode (and VerticalScrollChainMode) property
+### ScrollView.HorizontalScrollChainMode (and VerticalScrollChainMode) property

 Gets or sets the ability to chain horizontal scrolling to an outer scroller.
 Defaults to Auto.

 The outer scroller that picks up the scrolling through chaining can be either DirectManipulation-driven or InteractionTracker-driven.

-When set to Auto, the `ScrollingView` chains to the closest scrollable outer scroller if any.
+When set to Auto, the `ScrollView` chains to the closest scrollable outer scroller if any.

-When set to Always, the `ScrollingView` pretends there is a scrollable outer scroller and does no overpan.
+When set to Always, the `ScrollView` pretends there is a scrollable outer scroller and does no overpan.

-When set to Never, the `ScrollingView` pretends there is no scrollable outer scroller and overpans.
+When set to Never, the `ScrollView` pretends there is no scrollable outer scroller and overpans.

-### ScrollingView.ZoomChainMode property
+### ScrollView.ZoomChainMode property

 Gets or sets the ability to chain zooming to an outer scroller.
 Defaults to Auto.

 The outer scroller that picks up the zooming through chaining can be either DirectManipulation-driven or InteractionTracker-driven.

-When set to Auto, the `ScrollingView` chains to the closest zoomable outer scroller if any.
+When set to Auto, the `ScrollView` chains to the closest zoomable outer scroller if any.

-When set to Always, the `ScrollingView` pretends there is a zoomable outer scroller and does no overzoom.
+When set to Always, the `ScrollView` pretends there is a zoomable outer scroller and does no overzoom.

-When set to Never, the `ScrollingView` pretends there is no zoomable outer scroller and overzooms.
+When set to Never, the `ScrollView` pretends there is no zoomable outer scroller and overzooms.

-### ScrollingView.CurrentAnchor property
+### ScrollView.CurrentAnchor property

 Gets the most recently chosen UIElement for scroll anchoring after a layout pass, or null.

-### ScrollingView.HorizontalAnchorRatio (and VerticalAnchorRatio) property
+### ScrollView.HorizontalAnchorRatio (and VerticalAnchorRatio) property

 Gets or sets ratio within the viewport where the anchor element is selected.
 Defaults to zero.